Here’s What to Do When a Realtor is in Breach of Contract

 Disclosure:

-Your real estate agent must be open and honest about all of the information and policies regarding their real estate firm, the offers they receive from potential buyers, as well as any other pertinent information regarding the sale of your house.
-For example, an agent must disclose if they have a relationship to, or any personal stake in the potential buyer.
+Your real estate agent must be open and honest about all of the information and policies regarding their real estate firm, the offers they receive from potential buyers, and any other pertinent information regarding the sale of your house.
+For example, an agent must disclose if they have a relationship with or any personal stake in the potential buyer.

 Confidentiality: